yuanshunning/pickit-docs/docs/robot-integrations/universal-robots/scripts/universal_robots_example_program.rst

 ================================

 .. attention::
-   This article describes the legacy way of using Pick-it with a Universal Robot.
+   This article describes the legacy way of using Pickit with a Universal Robot.
-   For new robot programs, please refer to the  `Getting started with the Pick-it
+   For new robot programs, please refer to the  `Getting started with the Pickit
    URCap <https://support.pickit3d.com/article/75-getting-started-with-the-pick-it-urcap>`__
    article.